 When thinking of a Parliament, people often envisage an adversarial environment in which political groupings try to beat their opponents through debate and often abuse.
-In contrast, the "small group" nature of the Council ideally features an environment where good relationships, respect and an appreciation of constructive diversity lead to good decision making and an opportunity for each Elected Member to deliver on their individual platforms.
+In contrast, the 'small group' nature of the Council ideally features an environment where good relationships, respect and an appreciation of constructive diversity lead to good decision making and an opportunity for each Elected Member to deliver on their individual platforms.

-At times, the very nature of local government will lead to conflict.
+At times, the very nature of local government leads to conflict.
 How this conflict is addressed has implications for good governance.
-The role of the Mayor has been discussed, and this role, together with an appreciation of the particular dynamics at play, will assist in facilitating good governance.
+The role of the Mayor has been discussed, and this role, together with an appreciation of the particular dynamics at play, should assist in facilitating good governance.

 With regard to behaviour in the Council Chamber, Elected Members should model good constructive relationships and show personal respect for one another.
-There is not the requirement to agree with every Council Member's opinion, but there is the need to respect those opinions and allow other members to be free to express their opinions.
+There is not the requirement to agree with every Elected Members' opinion, but there is the need to respect those opinions and allow other members to be free to express their opinions.

-Elected members need each other to achieve their individual and collective goals.
-Effective relationships between elected members assist in achieving a successful Council, a pleasant working environment and a Council with public credibility.
+Elected Members need each other to achieve their individual and collective goals.
+Effective relationships between Elected Members assist in achieving a successful Council, a pleasant working environment and a Council with public credibility.
 Features of an effective relationship are:

-- While they may have different views, Elected Members should treat each other with respect and courtesy; - Disagreements, if they must be aired, should be expressed in ways that are not personal attacks, and do not cause detriment to individual elected members or the Council as a whole; - Elected members should not undermine each other, either within the Local Government or in public, and - Elected members must have effective working relationships in order to succeed individually and collectively;
+- While they may have different views, Elected Members should treat each other with respect and courtesy. - Disagreements, if they must be aired, should be expressed in ways that are not personal attacks, and do not cause detriment to individual Elected Members or the Council as a whole. - Elected Members should not undermine each other, either within the local government or in public. - Elected Members must have effective working relationships in order to succeed individually and collectively.